Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: MHD and test-particle simulations

 Figure~\ref{fig:trajectories} shows examples of test-particle trajectories.
-Particles are clearly magnetized with~$\bar{\kappa}\bar{r}_g<1$ inside the intense flux tube, where they closely follow magnetic field lines.
+Particles are clearly magnetised with~$\bar{\kappa}\bar{r}_g<1$ inside the intense flux tube, where they closely follow magnetic field lines.
 Due to large-scale variations of the illustrated flux tube, particles undergo occasional mirroring events, which appear as sudden reversals of direction.
 These rare reversals imply a long parallel MFP.
-Outside of the flux tube, particle motion is unmagnetized with~$\bar{\kappa}\bar{r}_g>1$ and appears much more erratic, as the particles bounce chaotically and with a short MFP through the tangled field.
+Outside of the flux tube, particle motion is unmagnetised with~$\bar{\kappa}\bar{r}_g>1$ and appears much more erratic, as the particles bounce chaotically and with a short MFP through the tangled field.
 An additional interesting case is illustrated by the small-scale plasmoid, which appears to be an efficient device for trapping particles.
-However, since they appear to have a sub-dominant contribution in our statistics, and due to numerical concerns addressed in Section~\ref{sec:discuss-structures}, we focus here on the modeling of magnetized and unmagnetized motion and leave a detailed study on the effect of plasmoids on particle transport for later work.
+However, since they appear to have a sub-dominant contribution in our statistics, and due to numerical concerns addressed in Section~\ref{sec:discuss-structures}, we focus here on the modelling of magnetised and unmagnetised motion, and leave a detailed study on the effect of plasmoids on particle transport for later work.

-These observations are substantiated by the conditional statistics given by Equations~(\ref{eq:dM}) and~(\ref{eq:dX}).
-Firstly, Figure~\ref{fig:cond-dM} confirms that particles are magnetized in the sense that their magnetic moments are weakly conserved,~$\ol{\delta M}/\ol{M}<1$, when their gyro radii are smaller than the experienced field-line curvature radius, i.e.~$\bar{\kappa}\bar{r}_g<1$~\citep{Lemoine2023}.
+These observations are substantiated by the conditional statistics given by equations~(\ref{eq:dM}) and~(\ref{eq:dX}).
+First, figure~\ref{fig:cond-dM} confirms that particles are magnetised in the sense that their magnetic moments are weakly conserved,~$\ol{\delta M}/\ol{M}<1$, when their gyro radii are smaller than the experienced field-line curvature radius, i.e.~$\bar{\kappa}\bar{r}_g<1$~\citep{Lemoine2023}.
 If this condition is violated, i.e.~$\bar{\kappa}\bar{r}_g>1$, large variations of the magnetic moment are expected.
 Although~$\bar{\kappa}\bar{r}_g=1$ does not constitute an exact decision boundary, we consider it as a useful heuristic, because our ensuing results remain qualitatively robust under minor refinements of this condition.
-Appendix~\ref{app:perpcurv} shows results for an alternative magnetization criterion based on the perpendicular reversal scale~$\kappa_\perp$ introduced by \cite{Kempski2023}, which can be approximated as~$\bar{\kappa}_\perp\bar{r}_g^{1/2}\sim30$.
+Appendix~\ref{app:perpcurv} shows results for an alternative magnetisation criterion based on the perpendicular reversal scale~$\kappa_\perp$ introduced by \cite{Kempski2023}, which can be approximated as~$\bar{\kappa}_\perp\bar{r}_g^{1/2}\sim30$.